Bear Rocks, Pennsylvania

 Bear Rocks is an unincorporated community and census-designated place in Bullskin Township, Fayette County, Pennsylvania, United States.
+As of the 2020 census, Bear Rocks had a population of 1,005.
 It is located along the south side of Pennsylvania Route 31 in northern Fayette County, on the western slope of Chestnut Ridge.

 Geography

 The elevation ranges from 1150 ft above sea level at the northwestern end of the community, in the valley of Jacobs Creek, to 2196 ft near the southeastern corner of the community, at the intersection of Kreinbrook Hill Road and Sky Top Road.

+Hikers can access the nearby Appalachian Trail via a side trail from Bear Rocks.

 History

 In 1977, Bear Rocks was the site of a controversial murder investigation.
 A local man, David Munchinski, was found guilty of the crime and served 26 years in prison.
 He was later found to have been wrongfully convicted and was released.

 Demographics

 As of the 2010 census, the population of the CDP was 1,048.